-You can make bank by being a private pilot or working for a commercial airline, the latter of which requires additional certifications and training.
-You need prior flying experience to complete the Airline Transport Pilot (ATP) certificate.
+You can make a significant salary by being a private pilot or working for a commercial airline, the latter of which requires additional certifications and training.
+You need flying experience to complete the Airline Transport Pilot (ATP) certificate.

-Experience needed: Private Pilot certificate.
-Instrument Flight Rules (IFR).
-Commercial Pilot certificate.
-Certificated flight instructor (CFI).
-Multi-engine rating.
-Airline Transport Pilot (ATP) certificate.
+Experience needed: Private pilot certificate, Instrument Flight Rules (IFR), commercial pilot certificate, certificated flight instructor (CFI), multiengine rating, and Airline Transport Pilot (ATP) certificate.

 6. Claims adjuster

 As an adjuster, you’ll be inspecting claims regarding property damage and personal injury.
-You’ll be responsible for determining how much money the insurance company should paying to cover the losses.
+You’ll be responsible for determining how much money the insurance company should pay to cover the losses.

-Becoming a claims adjuster means you’ll interview clients who are filing claims as well as witnesses who need to make statements..
-You can also expect tobe in charge of inspecting the property and looking at police reports.
+As a claims adjuster, you’ll interview clients who are filing claims as well as witnesses who need to make statements.
+You can also expect to be in charge of inspecting the property and looking at police reports.